 Because!
 It's fucking – it's wrong.
 It's wrong.
 To keep.
 But that's what we do, us mortals.
 We get one inch of space on someone else and we keep it.
 By any means necessary.
 By sword and chain if we want.
 Or by money, or promises.
 What do we care!
 Power, palaces, people.
 It's all wrong.
 It's wrong, I tell you.
 I wasn't meant for that sort of a life.

 Have you also considered that perhaps you were not meant to follow?

 I don't understand what you're talking about.
 Or why you're talking to me.
 Or how.
 Or where.
 Or anything.
 Justice, why is this—

 I have come to make you an offer, mage.

+Oh.
+Oh no. What, exactly?
 What are you suggesting?

 This is a pointless death.
 Allow me to spare you from it.

-The same way that any Fade creature walks this plane – an implicit contract between spirit and host.
+The same way that any Fade creature walks this plane: an implicit contract between spirit and host.
 Invite me to assist you, and I will.